 Web Hosting & Programming

 TSO offers web resources for course needs, primarily for use in programming projects and assignments.

-Georgia Tech (OIT, CETL and DLPE) provides a web-based Learning Management System (LMS) called T-Square for faculty and TA management of course information such as course and project sites, syllabus, schedule, roster, grade book, assignments, tests/quizzes, email lists and more.
-Due to FERPA guidelines, it is best to centralize student information using T-Square rather than requesting separate resources, such as swikis or web sites.
+Georgia Tech (OIT, CETL and DLPE) provides a web-based Learning Management System (LMS) called Canvas for faculty and TA management of course information such as course and project sites, syllabus, schedule, roster, grade book, assignments, tests/quizzes, email lists and more.
+Due to FERPA guidelines, it is best to centralize student information using Canvas rather than requesting separate resources, such as swikis or web sites.
 Students also prefer using only one resource for course management needs.